mnstri/Embodied-Interaction/code/posenet/README.md

   `npm install`
 - Start the p5js-osc bridge
   `node bridge.js`
+- Download the folder in this repository (p5-poses-osc)
 - Open the p5-poses-osc/index.html in a browser (Chrome seems to be the fastest)
 - Give the browser the permission to use the camera (make sure no other application is using it)
 - Create something that is able to receive the osc messages